 Are you looking for a quick warm-up activity to use at the beginning of class?
 Or perhaps a review at the end?
-Then you’re certainly in the right place.
-Keep on reading to learn more about this grammar/vocabulary ESL activity.
+Then you’re certainly in the right place as you’ll find out all the details you need to know about this ESL sentence correction game.
+Is that sentence correct is a simple TEFL activity to try out with your students.

 Skills: Listening/ Speaking/ Writing